Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Related Works

 \section{Related Works}

-Next to \cite{hasselt2010double}, \cite{d2016estimating}, and \cite{zhu2021self}, several proposals have been made to further tackle the issue of estimation bias in temporal-difference algorithms. \cite{zhang2017weighted} proposed a hybrid between the ME and the DE called Weighted Double Estimator.
-It relies on a hyperparameter on the positive real axis, for which the authors propose a heuristic based on empirical experiences. \cite{lee2013bias} proposed Bias-corrected $Q$-Learning, which incorporates a correction term depending on the reward variance.
-Ensemble-based methods like Maxmin $Q$-Learning \citep{lan2020maxmin} and Randomized Ensembled Double $Q$-Learning (REDQ, \citealt{chen2021randomized}) apply a minimization operator over the ensemble or a subset of the latter.
-The Action-Candidate based Clipped Double Estimator \citep{jiang2021action} extends the DE by creating a so-called candidate set of indices of which the maximizing one will be picked.
+Next to \cite{hasselt2010double}, \cite{d2016estimating}, \rd{\cite{lan2020maxmin}}, and \cite{zhu2021self}, several proposals have been made to further tackle the issue of estimation bias in temporal-difference algorithms. \cite{zhang2017weighted} proposed a hybrid between the ME and the DE called Weighted Double Estimator.
+It relies on a hyperparameter on the positive real axis, for which the authors propose a heuristic based on empirical experiences. \cite{lee2013bias} proposed Bias-corrected $Q$-Learning, which incorporates a correction term depending on the reward variance. \rd{The Randomized Ensembled Double $Q$-Learning (REDQ, \citealt{chen2021randomized}) is an extension of MaxMin $Q$-Learning \citep{lan2020maxmin} and applies a minimization operator over a subset of the ensemble.} The Action-Candidate based Clipped Double Estimator \citep{jiang2021action} extends the DE by creating a so-called candidate set of indices of which the maximizing one will be picked.
 Furthermore, the Clipped Double Estimator of \cite{fujimoto2018addressing} and the Truncated Quantile Critic (TQC, \citealt{kuznetsov2020controlling}) algorithm are relevant contributions to addressing the overestimation issue in actor-critic frameworks.
-Finally, \cite{lee2021sunrise} pursuit a re-weighting strategy of sampled transitions based on uncertainty estimates from an ensemble.
+Finally, \cite{lee2021sunrise} \rd{pursued} a re-weighting strategy of sampled transitions based on uncertainty estimates from an ensemble.
 Apart from methodological extensions, \cite{chen2021investigation} recently reported that a lower learning rate or an adequate schedule could also avoid the massive overestimations of $Q$-Learning.
-However, lowering the learning rate can come at the expense of impractically slow learning, as seen in our Breakout experiments, and constitutes thus not a practical option to address the issue of action-value estimation.
+However, lowering the learning rate can come at the expense of impractically slow learning, as seen in our Breakout experiments \rd{in Figure \ref{fig:MinAtar_Breakout}}, and constitutes thus not a practical option to address the issue of action-value estimation.

 Recently, some proposals have been made to minimize the estimation bias of temporal-difference algorithms through online parameter adjustments in the spirit of the Ada-TE-BDQN. \cite{liang2021temporal} expand the work of \cite{fox2016taming}, \cite{fox2019toward} by using an ensemble to adjust the temperature parameter in a maximum entropy framework. \cite{kuznetsov2021automating} and \cite{dorka2021adaptively} introduce adaptive variants of the TQC by adjusting the number of quantiles to drop based on recent near on-policy trajectories.
 Finally, \cite{wang2021adaptive} generalize MaxMin $Q$-Learning and REDQ by changing the size of the subset of the ensemble on which the minimization operator is performed.
 The metric driving the adjustment is the ensemble's function approximation error since it is argued that high approximation error is connected with the overestimation of action-values.